 Cohort Studies in the United States, Poland, and China

 - Mothers and Newborns Study in New York City — Examining the health effects of environmental toxicants in women and children living in Northern Manhattan and the South Bronx since 1998.
-Cohort children are now approaching 14 years of age.
+The youngest children in the cohort are 8 years of age and the oldest are 17 years of age.

 - New York City Sibling Study –Launched in 2008, the study examines siblings of the original New York City cohort, with the unique ability to control for shared genetics and home environments to health outcomes.

 - Mothers and Newborns Study in Poland — Studying the effects of environmental pollutants in 500 children in Krakow, Poland, in collaboration with a team from Jagellonian University.

 - Mothers and Newborns Study in China — Documenting the health benefits of policy changes aimed at reducing air pollutants generated from coal-burning.

 - Community Outreach — Collaborating with non-profit groups in Northern Manhattan and the South Bronx to identify potential obstacles in delivering key environmental health messages to the community.
 They also provide input into the design and implementation of research.

 - Healthy Homes Healthy Child Initiative — An award winning newsletter produced in English and Spanish to raise local awareness of environmental pollutants that affect children’s health.